flancian/garden/Collected Poetry.md

 Love.
 Love Kindly.
-If you have to love,
+If you want to love,
    [[Love Kindly]].

 Burn.